Strengthen the Body

 What does this offer?
 When the body is struggling to extract energy (electrons) from food, we can quite directly support the body’s energy and reduce inflammation via electrons and photons.
 This can provide an energetic stimulus, boost immunity and rev up the metabolic engine.

 I personally don’t know where I’d be without these important methods — methods like: Revitive, light therapy, grounding, TENS units, and more.

-The circadian rhythm is the primary regulator of all vital functions, and without it, health recovery is extremely limited.
-When following proper circadian principles, the body’s strength can steadily climb — even in the worst of situations.
+The circadian rhythm is the primary regulator of all vital functions, and without a strong sleep cycle, health recovery will always be extremely limited.

 - Nutrients do not reach cells properly